uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 }
 ```

-If not authorised:
+If not authorised OR no such user:

 Return 403 response where the `resource` field of the error response
 is the same as the URI at which the action was invoked.

-If no such user:

-Return 404 "Not Found".

 ### Delete a specific user (DELETE) (`/users/{userID}`)

 If authorised: server will delete user with ID `userID` and return a
 204 response.

-If not authorised: server will return a 403 response where the
+If not authorised OR no such user: server will return a 403 response
-`resource` field of the error response is the same as the URI at which
+where the `resource` field of the error response is the same as the
-the action was invoked.
+URI at which the action was invoked.

-If no such user:

-Return 404 "Not Found".

 OPEN QUESTION: Should this delete their children and the data of their
 children too?